What is a Customer Journey?

-- A website with online purchase facilities that is supported by extensive SEO, PPC and social media campaigns
+- A website with online purchase facilities that are supported by extensive SEO, PPC, and social media campaigns

 - Brand-building display ads and content marketing to establish yourself among competitors

-It is these differing media that we refer as “channels.”
+It is these differing media that we refer to as “channels.”

 Considering the complex customer journey these days, where prospects switch between online and offline channels (store visits and product review sites, for example), a multichannel approach has become critical.
 A multi-channel approach can put you in front of the prospect at different stages of the person’s journey – initial awareness, evaluation phase and purchase decision stage.

 Persuading the Customer

 Simply reaching the customer is not enough.
 You also have to create a desire to buy what you sell and buy it from you.

 Creating a desire to buy a product or service involves making the customer feel that it delivers a benefit that meets an important need of the customer.
 The need could be health, wealth, or status, for example.